 There are lots of options for styling a hair scarf:

-For special occasions, consider asking a stylist to create a bespoke look that incorporates your chosen accessory.
+For special occasions, consider asking a stylist to create a bespoke look that incorporates your chosen hair accessory.

 If you’re creating a DIY style, hair glue can help keep your hairpiece in place if your hair isn’t strong enough to anchor it.
 Use glue sparingly, as it can put stress on your follicles.

 Buzzcuts aren’t just for men.
 Lots of women can pull off this short, stylish look.
 If you’re feeling bold, this is a great hairstyle for reducing the appearance of a receding hairline.
+See our list of bold bald women who rocked a shaved head for inspiration.

 Don’t go too short if you’re looking for a more feminine buzzcut.
 Opt for a number 3 or 4 all over to keep a soft layer of fuzz across your scalp.

 To help hide your hairline, brush your hair forward rather than backwards or to the side.
 Use hair gel or another styling product to keep your hair in place.
+It’s usually safe to use hair styling products – find out if and when hair gel causes hair loss.

-A side-swept bob looks great if your hair is thinning on one side more than the other.
+A side-swept asymmetrical bob looks great if your hair is thinning on one side more than the other.
 Hair fibres or eyeshadow can also add the appearance of density.

 Part your hair where your hair is thickest, and sweep it across to cover any thinning on the other side.
 Hairspray will keep your hair in place.

-With a hair system you can wear your hair however you like.
-You’ll need to have it attached by a professional, and reglued every 6 to 8 weeks.
+With a hair system, you can wear your hair however you like.
+You’ll need to have it attached by a professional and reglued every 6 to 8 weeks.

 Scraping your hair back into a tight ponytail or bun will expose any thinning around your scalp.
 It can also make hair loss worse, as it puts extra strain and stress on your follicles.